crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 ```

 We could easily find that the only difference is the part of setting feature's properties.
-Actually, it's a very bad practice to create duplications, especially the amount of icon layers are dynamic.
-Therefore, let's introduce our `first Facade`, which could (1)avoid duplications & (2)wrap up complex interfaces.
+Actually, it's a very bad practice to have duplicated code, especially when the amount of icon layers are dynamic.
+Therefore, let's introduce our `first Facade` to refactor codes, which could (1)avoid duplications & (2)wrap up complex interfaces.

 ```javascript
 // First Facade